Minnesota Department of Corrections

 A. Application process:

-1. If an offender is within 60 months of his/her confinement release milestone, either at the time of admission to the DOC or at any time through incarceration, the offender may apply for participation in the CIP.
+1. If an offender is within 60 months of his/her confinement release milestone, either at the time of admission to the DOC or at any time during incarceration, the offender may apply for participation in the CIP.

 a) Offenders who are release violators with a new sentence are eligible for CIP admission and must complete any accountability time prior to release to phase II.